This posting will show you how to create an SSIS package using the legacy package deployment model in Visual Studio 2017.

 You should see that after the project’s name there’s an extra note that indicates it’s a package deployment model after the conversion is complete.

-- Here are the highlights of the differences of both deployment models side-by-side.
+- Here are the highlights of the differences between Project Deployment Model and Package Deployment Model side-by-side.

 - Rename Packages.dtsx to something more meaningful for your project.

 This should be enough to get you started with creating an SSIS package with Visual Studio 2017.

 If you need to deploy your SSIS package to a different version of SQL Server, make sure you set the TargetServerVersion to the SQL Server version on your host server.

 For a more elaborate explanation, Microsoft has designed a great Integration Services tutorials on how to create an ETL package and deploy it, which you can find at the bottom of this post.

 How to Build SSIS Package for Different SQL Server Version with Visual Studio 2017 and SSDT

 How to Add Custom Logging to SSIS Package